-• In evaluating this policy, we seek feedback from key stakeholders including students, parents, specialist nurses and other relevant healthcare professionals, school staff, local emergency care services, governors and the school employer.
+In evaluating this policy, we seek feedback from key stakeholders including students, parents, specialist nurses and other relevant healthcare professionals, school staff, local emergency care services, governors and the school employer.
 The views of students with medical conditions are central to the evaluation process.

-Key contacts at Marshland High School for managing medical needs are detailed below and email addresses can be located on our school website:
+Key contacts at Marshland High School for managing medical needs are: